 The cardiac circuits function by providing the tissues of the body with oxygen and nutrients which are transported in the blood.
 The pulmonary circuit carries the blood that needs to be oxygenated into the lungs where the exchange of oxygen and carbon dioxide that the body has produced occurs before the blood returns back to the heart.
 Red blood cells are responsible for oxygen binding and transportation using their hemoglobin proteins which contain iron.
 Once this has happened, the heart then pumps the blood around the systemic circuit of the body and delivers the oxygenated red blood cells to the tissues before collecting the deoxygenated blood and sending it back to the heart with unused nutrients and waste products.
 These extra substances within the blood filter into the liver for processing.

 Blood that starts off in the right ventricle of the heart is pumped up into the pulmonary arteries and into the lung tissue.
-Once the exchange of gases has occurred between the capillaries and the alveoli, the blood runs into the pulmonary arteries and back into the left atrium of the heart.
-This is the only place in the body in which the veins precede the arteries.
+Once the exchange of gases has occurred between the capillaries and the alveoli, the blood runs into the pulmonary veins and back into the left atrium of the heart.
 The heart continues to contract forcing the blood through the bicuspid valve into the left ventricle and again up and out into the aorta where it gives ascending and descending branches to the head and neck, the thoracic and abdominal cavities and the upper and lower limbs.
 After oxygenating the peripheral tissues, the blood runs into the collecting veins that all end up merging into either the superior vena cava which collects blood from the head, neck, thorax and upper limb or the inferior vena cava which does the abdomen and lower limb.
 Both the superior and inferior vena cava drain into the right atrium of the heart where the blood is pumped through the tricuspid valve and into the right ventricle where the process starts all over again.
 The major arteriovenous capillary plexuses that exist are known as the upper body, the right and left lungs, the liver, the digestive system and the lower limbs.

 The heart is a muscle that acts as a pump.
 Through electrostimulation it beats and pushes the blood around the entire body.
 The amount of blood that is pumped out of the heart per minute in time is known as the cardiac output (CO).
 It can be calculated by multiplying the heart rate (HR) which is the number of beats per minute by the stroke volume (SV) which is the amount of blood that collects in the ventricles when they are at full capacity and about to contract.
 The cardiac output varies depending on whether the person is exercising or resting.
 The more oxygen the tissues required, for example during running when the muscles are being used, the higher the cardiac output will be in order to meet the needs of the tissues.
 The heart is comprised of four chambers that consist of two pairs.
 The atria collect the returning blood while the ventricles pump the blood out of the heart.
 The valves in the heart prevent backflow of the blood into the heart.
 The muscular septum divides up the two sections of the heart, creating a left and right side each containing one atrium and one ventricle.
 The right side of the heart pumps deoxygenated blood and the left side pumps oxygenated blood.